 In the rare event that a piece of content on your site performs poorly with Google yet still serves a purpose to your readers, you can exercise the deindex option.

-Deindexing a page keeps it around in its entirety, but a “noindex” command is implemented into its source code to command Google to exclude it from search results.
+Deindexing a page keeps it around in its entirety, but a “noindex” command is implemented into its source code to command Google to exclude it from search engine results page (SERP).
 Another way of accomplishing this is listing out the pages you want deindexed within your robots.txt file.

 A good candidate for deindexing is a thank you page.
 When someone accomplishes a goal on your site, such a filling out a contact form, you’re thankful for their consideration.
 As such, you’d like to show them a message stating your appreciation, but this type of page holds no weight with Google.

 Deindexing this page allows you to retain its benefit while telling search engines to ignore its content.